-Bob: After reading David Mendosa for several years, actually started about six months after diagnosis.
-Then in recent years I began reading a few other bloggers, Alan Shanley and Tom Ross.
+Bob: After reading David Mendosa for several years, it actually started about six months after diagnosis.
+Then in recent years, I began reading a few other bloggers, Alan Shanley and Tom Ross.
 I began wondering about doing this myself.
 I had been corresponding with David so I ask him.
-I contacted Alan and Tom and asked all of them questions and they were very helpful in answering and giving suggestions.
+I contacted Alan and Tom and asked all of the questions and they were very helpful in answering and giving suggestions.

 And since my questions were not always relevant, they took the extra time to give me information and guidance.
 I decided that I wanted to add another voice and source of information and teach in the process.
 I had read many articles that were misleading and giving out misleading information, both on the internet and from television and print media, and I wanted to be one more source of correct information.

 Bob: Partly for different types of topics I wanted to cover, but two are almost one now.
 Generally one is for the shorter topics.
 The blog at http://t2bloggerlist.blogspot.com/ is a limited blog, listing bloggers with type 2 diabetes and blogging about diabetes, other topics and diabetes, chefs and cooks with recipes and tips for healthy foods for people with diabetes, and persons from other types of social media helping people with diabetes.
 At present these lists are not complete, I am working with others to get in contact with people to ask permission before publishing information.
 The process has slowed considerably.